World of Tomorrow (film): World of Tomorrow (2015)

-A young girl, Emily is contacted by a clone of her future self from 227 years in the future, created as a means of achieving immortality.
+A young girl, Emily is contacted by a third-generation clone of her future self from 227 years in the future, created as a means of achieving immortality.
+The clone explains the myriad ways people in her time have sought to escape death and loneliness through technology.
 They then travel to the clone's time and visit the Outernet, a future version of the Internet, where they explore memories of the clone's life.

-The first memory is one from the clone Emily's childhood, where a male clone without a brain, nicknamed "David", is kept in stasis.
-Emily visits him until his death at age 72.
-Other memories the pair involve various jobs and loves of Emily's both on the Moon and in outer space.
-Upon her return to Earth, the clone Emily opened an art gallery exhibiting anonymous memories.
-Here she meets a descendant clone of David, which ends prematurely with his own death, thus ending his family life.
+The first memory is one from the clone Emily's childhood, where a male clone without a brain, nicknamed "David", is kept in stasis as an art exhibit.
+Emily, feeling an affinity with the clone, visits him at the exhibit until his death at age 72.
+Other memories the pair experiences involve Emily's various jobs and love interests, on the Moon and in outer space.
+Upon her return to Earth, the clone Emily opened an art gallery exhibiting anonymous memories harvested from the dead.
+Here she meets and falls in love with a fourth-generation descendant clone of David and marries him.
+He dies a sudden death, and no more clones are produced from his lineage.
+His death causes her great sadness, and she spends time reviewing the memories she harvested from him.

-Last, clone Emily reveals that in sixty days, Earth will be destroyed by a meteoroid.
-She reveals the true reason that she contacted Emily Prime: to retrieve an important memory from her original source before her own death, that of the original Emily and her mother walking together, which the clone had forgotten.
+Finally, clone Emily reveals that in 60 days, Earth will be destroyed by a meteoroid.
+She had contacted the young Emily Prime to retrieve an important memory she had forgotten before her own impending death: that of the original Emily and her mother walking together.
 The specific memory will comfort her in the days leading to Earth's destruction.
-Emily Prime returns home.
+She gives Emily Prime advice she remembers receiving from her own future self, and encourages her to live well, in spite of the long and sad future that awaits her.
+She then returns Emily Prime home, who promptly goes out to play.